 The Pygmy Goat is hardy, good natured, genetically small, cobby and compact.
 Head, neck and legs are short in relation to body length.
 The body is full-barrelled and well muscled, circumference in relation to height and weight is proportionally greater than in other breeds.

 Coat: The full coat of straight, medium long hair varies in density with seasons and climates.
 On does, beards may be non-existent or sparse.
 On adult bucks, abundant hair growth is desirable; the beard to be full, long and flowing, the copious mane draping, cape-like, across the shoulders.

-Full blood stock imported as embryo from the US conforms to the preferred colours listed below.
+Full-blood stock imported as embryo from the US conform to the preferred colours listed below.

 The preferred colours recognised in the US are:

 Head: Short to medium long; profile somewhat dished.